bazelbuild/rules_swift/doc/rules.md

 deprecated_swift_grpc_library(<a href="#deprecated_swift_grpc_library-name">name</a>, <a href="#deprecated_swift_grpc_library-deps">deps</a>, <a href="#deprecated_swift_grpc_library-srcs">srcs</a>, <a href="#deprecated_swift_grpc_library-flavor">flavor</a>)
 </pre>

-DEPRECATED -- Please use new_swift_proto_library rule instead.
+DEPRECATED -- Please use the swift_proto_library rule defined in //proto:proto.bzl instead.
 This rule will be removed in the next rules_swift major version update.
-If you're already using this rule, see doc/proto_migration.md for infomation on how to migrate.
+If you're already using this rule, see [the proto migration doc](proto_migration.md) for infomation on how to migrate.

 Generates a Swift library from gRPC services defined in protocol buffer sources.